INtegrative bodywork

 The significance of birth

 There were pieces of my trauma that previous therapists attributed to my upbringing, but I felt were rooted in birth.
 After a few failed talk therapies, I found a practitioner who specialized in neuromuscular therapy and somatic experiencing.
-She confirmed that the places where I got stuck were related to the way I moved or stopped moving through the birth canal.
-These different passages we experience throughout the decades, like finding new work, questioning relationships, and renegotiating boundaries with family as parents age, are typical threads in the web of humanity.
-The way we push through these challenges can mimic our births.
-An inability to take a step forward due to fear, which may be coupled with suffering, can be traced back to a traumatic birth in conjunction with a dysfunctional family.
-The best-adjusted therapist I found admitted that everyone gets stuck somewhere- we all have some trauma.
+She confirmed that many of the places where I got stuck were related to the way I moved or stopped moving through the birth canal.
+Different passages we experience over the decades, such as finding new work, questioning relationships, and renegotiating boundaries with family as parents age, are typical threads in the web of humanity.
+Transitions mimic birth, and our bodies revert to patterning from that process.

 Long-covid accompanied by multiple deaths and other unfortunate incidents, wrecked and disabled me for 4 years; I lost two dogs, quarantined with black mold complicating my lung issues, watched both parents and a grandmother start to pass simultaneously, and was humiliated, then humbled, starting over in a new field of work.
 Identity and status as a very successful online poker pro evaporated.
 That was the first job I ever loved and made millions doing it.
 And then a year after getting covid, I couldn’t walk anymore with insanely high blood pressure, pinched nerves, a slipped disc, and cognitive issues so bad that I forgot my name and address.